narenkhatwani/narenkhatwaniblogs/content/blog/post-arrival-usa/index.md

 - [ ] Toast Sandwich Mould - helps to make a quick evening snack
 - [ ] Apple Cutter - for quick packing into a tiffin
 - [ ] Silicone Coasters for utensils - keep hot utensils over these
-- [ ] Silicone Chapati Board - there are silicone ones available to avoid the wooden/stone one
+- [ ] Silicone Chapati Board - avoid the wooden/stone one
 - [ ] Idli Maker
 - [ ] Appam Maker